toybreaker/jeancouteau/_articles/darmi-a-victim-of-beauty.md

 So they left.
 When Gencel told me the story, Darmi was a few meters away, busy in the kitchen.

-She has ﬁve children and twelve grandchildren.
+She has five children and twelve grandchildren.

 She carries a sad smile on her face.